Bad Experience with John's Plumbing Company

 About my "involvement":

 Taking care of these kinds of matters is a privilege Mr. and Mrs. C delegated to me years ago.
-I replace light bulbs, faucet washers, fix minor plumbing leaks, fix their computer problems, do their grocery shopping, take them some of their meals every week, drive them to the doctor, set up a surveillance system that I can monitor remotely from my home, have lunch and dinner with them two- to three times a week, make welfare checks, do some of their banking and I am always invited when out-of-town relatives visit.
+I replace light bulbs, faucet washers, fix minor plumbing leaks, fix their computer problems, do their grocery shopping, take them meals on weekends and holidays, drive them to the doctor, set up a surveillance system that I can monitor remotely from my home, have lunch and dinner with them two- to three times a week, make welfare checks, do some of their banking and I am always invited when out-of-town relatives visit.
 I have been close to them since 1988 and have been progressively more involved in their lives as their years advance.
-Mr. and Mrs. C gave me the water-heater-replacement job to hire it done and to handle at my discretion.
+Mr. and Mrs. C gave me the water-heater-replacement job to hire done and handle at my discretion.
 It was I who hired John's Plumbing Company, told them what needed to be done and gave them directions to the house, and would have been there during the work if my job allowed and that is why I hired what I thought was a reputable company in our own neighborhood.
 So I am not an interfering outsider.
-Mr. and Mrs. C's only involvement should have been to write a check and "live happily ever after"; but, this experience with John's Plumbing brought totally unnecessary misery and aggravation.
+Mr. and Mrs. C's only involvement should have been to write a check and "live happily ever after"; but, this experience with John's Plumbing brought totally unnecessary misery, aggravation and a $1428 financial loss.

 I believe Kenny's and Jerry's displeasure over my involvement was more for the fact they felt they could take advantage of the aged and infirm 90- and 94 year olds but found me to be not easily hoodwinked.